Sukhman75/Twitter-Sentiment-Analysis-Capstone-Project-/README.md

 1) Create an app in Twitter and get credentials from it like:
 CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN, ACCESS_SECRET
 2) Store this data in the JSON file
+GOAL:
+To achive classifiction of Polarity of Sentiments of public.
+To apply Regression technique to predict the value of BITCOIN.